rogue-development/PcPartsApi/README.md

 Made with GraphQL and MongoDB.

 ## MongoDB
-Current entries can be found at https://mongodb.xandervos.nl/.
+Current entries can be found at https://mongodb.xandervos.nl/.<br>
-Read access is not available on the website.
+Write access is not available on the website.

 ## GraphQL
-Under construction
+To interface with the current capabilities of the api go to https://mongodb.xandervos.nl/graphql